mikolasan/mikolasan.github.io/src/markdown/projects/pet-project-navigator.md

 But there are big disadvantages that led me to stop using the service almost for a year.
 It is not controlled formatting.
 It is just out of control.
 Even "clear formatting" button does not help!
 Another thing is constant fear of losing my text while I am typing.

+Did you know that you can type mathematical formulas in Notion?!

 To be continued...